Prostitution law: Labour laws

 The regulation of prostitution is problematic because some standard labor regulations cannot be applied to prostitution.
 The typical relation between employer and employee where the employer is in a position of authority over the employee is, in the case of prostitution, viewed by many as contrary to the physical integrity of the prostitute.
 It is forbidden to order a person to have sex on a given moment at a given place.
 Many sex operators also do not want to pay social security contributions, which comes with paid labor.
 Therefore, many prostitutes, in countries where prostitution is regulated, are officially listed as independent contractors.
 Sex operators typically operate as facilitators only and do not interfere with the prostitutes.

 Status of unregulated sex work

 The existence of regulated prostitution generally implies that prostitution is illegal outside of the regulated context.

-Demands to legalise prostitution as a means to contain exploitation in the sex industry is now gaining support from organisations such as the UN and the Supreme Court of India.

 Enforcement

 The enforcement of the anti-prostitution laws varies from country to country or from region to region.

-In areas where prostitution or the associated activities are illegal, prostitutes are commonly charged with crimes ranging from minor infractions such as loitering to more serious crimes like tax evasion.
+In areas where prostitution or associated activities are illegal, prostitutes are commonly charged with crimes ranging from minor infractions such as loitering to more serious crimes like tax evasion.
 Their clients can also be charged with solicitation of prostitution.